 Want to be in heaven?
 Even if it’s only for four days?
 Then go in September to Cefalù and be in ice cream heaven.
 Four days ice cream for everybody!
 Ice cream from the classic original lemon sorbet to inventive flavours like "Double Malt Beer" and “Peach and Basil”.
 All prepared with raw materials and strictly natural ingredients by professionals from all over the world.
 The gelato stands can be found along Corso Ruggero II, at the pier and on the seafront.

-My Destination Sicily comment: JUST HEAVEN!
+My Guide Sicily comment: JUST HEAVEN!

 Find more annual events in Sicily here